OpenEvalProject/evals/manuscripts/elife-101887/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/0144s0951 Department of Gynecologic Radiation Oncology, (Zhejiang Key Laboratory of Radiation Oncology), Zhejiang Cancer Hospital, Hangzhou Institute of Medicine (HIM), Chinese Academy of Sciences Hangzhou China
+1. Department of Gynecologic Radiation Oncology, (Zhejiang Key Laboratory of Radiation Oncology), Zhejiang Cancer Hospital, Hangzhou Institute of Medicine (HIM), Chinese Academy of Sciences Hangzhou China ([ROR:0144s0951](https://ror.org/0144s0951))
-2. https://ror.org/0144s0951 Zhejiang Cancer Hospital, Hangzhou Institute of Medicine (HIM), Chinese Academy of Sciences Hangzhou China
+2. Zhejiang Cancer Hospital, Hangzhou Institute of Medicine (HIM), Chinese Academy of Sciences Hangzhou China ([ROR:0144s0951](https://ror.org/0144s0951))

 † Corresponding author

 ## Abstract

-Monitoring circulating HPV cell-free DNA (cfDNA) offers a minimally invasive method for surveillance in HPV-associated cancers, particularly cervical cancer.
-However, the role of dynamic HPV cfDNA monitoring in guiding clinical treatment decisions for recurrent or metastatic cervical cancer remains underexplored.
-In this prospective pilot observational study, levels of HPV cfDNA in serum samples from 28 patients with recurrent or metastatic HPV-positive cervical cancer were measured via digital droplet polymerase chain reaction.
-Results for HPV cfDNA levels were matched to clinical outcomes and to serum levels of squamous cell carcinoma antigen (SCC-Ag) to assess the clinical potential of HPV cfDNA as a tumor marker.
-HPV cfDNA was detected in all 28 patients.
+Background:Monitoring circulating HPV cell-free DNA (cfDNA) offers a minimally invasive method for surveillance in HPV-associated cancers, particularly cervical cancer.
+However, the role of dynamic HPV cfDNA monitoring in guiding clinical treatment decisions for recurrent or metastatic cervical cancer remains underexplored.Methods:In this prospective pilot observational study, levels of HPV cfDNA in serum samples from 28 patients with recurrent or metastatic HPV-positive cervical cancer were measured via digital droplet polymerase chain reaction.
+Results for HPV cfDNA levels were matched to clinical outcomes and to serum levels of squamous cell carcinoma antigen (SCC-Ag) to assess the clinical potential of HPV cfDNA as a tumor marker.Results:HPV cfDNA was detected in all 28 patients.
 Notably, median baseline HPV cfDNA levels varied according to the metastatic pattern observed in individual patients (p=0.019).
 All participants exhibited changes in HPV cfDNA levels over a median monitoring period of 2 months (range 0.3–16.9 months) prior to evaluations for treatment response or disease progression.
 Among 26 patients initially diagnosed with squamous cell cervical cancer, the positivity rate was 100% for HPV cfDNA and 69.2% for SCC-Ag (p=0.004, 95% confidence interval (CI), 0–0.391).
-Among 20 patients longitudinally monitored for squamous cell cervical cancer, the concordance with changes in disease status was 90% for HPV cfDNA and 50% for SCC-Ag (p=0.014, 95% CI, 0.022–0.621).
-Our study demonstrates that HPV cfDNA is a promising tumor marker for monitoring of recurrent or metastatic HPV-positive cervical cancer.
-This work was supported by the Key R&D Program of Zhejiang (2022C04001), the Zhejiang Province Medicine and Health Science and Technology Program (2020KY454), the Zhejiang Science and Technology Department Public Welfare Project (LGF22H160075).
+Among 20 patients longitudinally monitored for squamous cell cervical cancer, the concordance with changes in disease status was 90% for HPV cfDNA and 50% for SCC-Ag (p=0.014, 95% CI, 0.022–0.621).Conclusions:Our study demonstrates that HPV cfDNA is a promising tumor marker for monitoring of recurrent or metastatic HPV-positive cervical cancer.Funding:This work was supported by the Key R&D Program of Zhejiang (2022C04001), the Zhejiang Province Medicine and Health Science and Technology Program (2020KY454), the Zhejiang Science and Technology Department Public Welfare Project (LGF22H160075).

 ## Introduction